claremacrae/project_dependencies_viz/README.md

 #### Viewing the .svg files, to see the dependencies

-Web browsers like Chrome and Vivaldi work make it really easy to view these files, with working hyperlinks.
+Web browsers like Chrome and Vivaldi make it really easy to view these files, with working hyperlinks.
 Firefox is fine too, but has the limitation that holding down the Shift key doesn't enable panning.

 I found two approaches to provide access to the generated .SVG files: